New France Festivals: Quebec Reinvents Its Past

 Costumed parades

-Several times a day, costumed parades pass through Old Quebec.
-Soldiers marching in step, nobles in carriages, artisans at the forefront.
-A colorful and lively spectacle accessible to all.
+Several times a day, costumed parades cross Old Quebec.
+Soldiers marching in step, nobles in carriages, artisans leading the way.
+A colorful and lively show accessible to all.

 Workshops